 We could see the tree line in the distance and stayed on the trail to see where it would lead us.
 Guess where it led us?!?!
 To more Oreo cows!!
 Some were relaxing under the trees just beyond a large area of wild irises and some were chewing the cud along the trail.
 A mama was licking her baby’s face clean while we walked by and stopped and took an interest in us.
 They watched intently as we walked by and decided to follow us on the trail.
 Yes, they followed us!
 We were just walking along minding our own business and they hopped on the trail (fire road) a little ways behind us.
 We would stop and turn around and they would stop.
 We would walk and they would walk.
 This went on until we reached Hawk Hill where there was another group of Oreo cows.
 They went and joined their friends and we took the long way around to get to the top of Hawk Hill.
 One of the cows was pretty adamant about staying right on the trail and staring us down so we gladly gave him the right of way. 🙂

-At the top of Hawk Hill we actually saw two red-tailed hawks!
-They were soaring high above us calling to each other.
+At the top of Hawk Hill, we actually saw two red-tailed hawks!
+They were soaring high above us calling each other.
 Probably giggling a little too about these two humans that were hanging with the cows!
-This is a great bird watching spot!
+This is a great bird-watching spot!
 AND the views from there were stunning.
 Yes, we keep bringing up the views but it is so hard to not talk about them when everything you see is so incredibly beautiful!
 When we looked south we had amazing views of the Russian River dumping into the ocean.
 When we looked north we had views of the canyons beyond.
 East were cows.
 West was the expansive Pacific Ocean!
-It was definitely a prime spot to take in the 360 degree views!
+It was definitely a prime spot to take in the 360-degree views!

 Once we were done admiring everything we headed back down the hill onto Raptor Ridge trail toward the old historic barn.